 Look out for remortgage costs

-- There may be high early repayment charges to pay if you are leaving before the initial locked-in period of your mortgage expires.
-There are unlikely to be charges if you are on your lender’s standard variable rate.
+- There might be high early repayment charges to pay if you are leaving before the initial locked-in period of your mortgage expires.
+There are unlikely to be charges if you’re on your lender’s standard variable rate.

 - There is likely to be an exit fee to pay when you leave your current lender.
 Factor this into your costs.